What is the Voluntary Self-Exclusion Program?

 How do I sign up to be Voluntarily self-excluded?

 To voluntarily self-exclude from casinos in Saskatchewan, you can approach Customer Service or any Security staff at the casino and they will connect you with a Manager.
-Or you can call the Manager of Responsible Gambling at 306-787-2122 or 306-527-6408 (mobile) to make an appointment.
-A voluntary self-exclusion can be facilitated off-site for your convenience, please call the Manager of Responsible Gambling for more details.
+Or you can call the Responsible Gambling Team at 306-787-2122 to make an appointment.
+A voluntary self-exclusion can be facilitated off-site for your convenience, please call the Responsible Gambling Team for more details.

 What happens while I sign up?

-When excluding from casinos in Saskatchewan, you will meet with a GameSense Advisor or a member of security staff who has been trained to handle requests for voluntary self-exclusion.
+When excluding from casinos in Saskatchewan, you will meet with a manager who has been trained to handle requests for voluntary self-exclusion.

 They are trained professionals who understand the difficult decision you’re making and will support you in any way they can.